levonk/data-integration/Implementor.md

       * Data is retrieved from farthest accessible upstream point in-the-realm-of-possibility unless there is an exception
 	  * Data is compressed via snappy
       * Partitions are reasonably sized
+      * Must use Apache Beam for all jobs
       * Files within partiion are reasonably sized
 	  * All file parts have appropriate file extension
 	  * Partitioned by Ingest datetime